Everything You Always Wanted To Know

 ➔ Brand sponsorships (while remaining unbiased)

-➔ The best moments are boat reviews and unbiased feedback with viewer scoring system
+➔ The best moments are boat reviews and unbiased feedback with a viewer scoring system

-➔ Their most popular video is ‘How Much Does It Cost To Sail Around The World?’ and we have an excellent guide here.
+➔ Their most popular video is ‘How Much Does It Cost To Sail Around The World?’ and I have an excellent guide here.

 Sailing Ruby Rose will transform into Sailing Ruby Rose II with a Seawind 1370.
-They plan on exploring Australia, and after COVID-19 is a distant memory, will explore Asia and beyond.
+They plan on exploring Australia and Asia for the foreseeable future.

-Nick and Terysa are the epidome of young and free while staying true to their values.
-Their engaging audiences sees the raw vulnerability and honest glimpse of #boatlife for budget-conscious cruisers.
+Nick and Terysa are truly young and free while staying true to their values.
+Their engaged audience sees the raw vulnerability and honest glimpse of #boatlife for budget-conscious cruisers.

 They didn’t wait for the million-dollar catamaran and instead, used the resources which were available to them at the time.